CS-Enthusiast/cs250-agile-retrospective/README.md

 ### How do I interpret user needs and implement them into a program?
 How do user stories help?

-I interpret user needs by focusing on the problem the user is trying to solve rather than jumping directly to a solution.
-User stories help by framing requirements in terms of user value (what the user wants and why).
-This keeps development aligned with real needs instead of technical assumptions.
+My interpretation of the user's need is done in a way where I look at the problem being solved by the user first before coming up with a solution.
+User stories can be useful because they put the requirement into context by addressing the user's need.

 ---

 ### How do I approach developing programs?
 What Agile processes will I use?

-I approach development by breaking problems into smaller pieces and building incrementally.
-Agile processes I would use include user stories, sprint planning, daily standups, and retrospectives.
-These practices help track progress, adapt to change, and continuously improve.
+The way in which I develop is through the breakdown of large tasks and then the continuous building of said tasks broken down.
+Agile practices that I employ are user stories, sprint planning, stand-ups, and reviews.

 ---

 ### What does it mean to be a good team member in software development?

-Being a good team member means communicating clearly, sharing progress and blockers, and staying aligned with team goals.
-It also means being open to feedback and adapting when requirements change instead of resisting it.
+Being an effective team member requires clear communication, keeping the team updated on my status and obstacles, and working towards team objectives.
+Being an effective team member also requires accepting feedback and adjusting accordingly to any new requirements.